NVIDIA-Omniverse/kit-workshop-siggraph2022/exts/omni.example.scene_auth_scatter/workshop/Siggraph2022_Scatter_Workshop_1.md

 (i.e. C:/Users/yourName/Downloads/Stage)

-**Double Click** `Siggraph2022_Stage.usd` in the center window pane of the `Content tab` at the bottom of the Omniverse Code Console and it will appear in the viewport.
+**Double Click** `Stage.usd` in the center window pane of the `Content tab` at the bottom of the Omniverse Code Console and it will appear in the viewport.

 ## Step 2: Adding the Extension